Zubereitung von Speisen und Getränken - Chemische Kochmethoden

 to soak food in a solution of water and salt, often to preserve or flavor it

-to remove moisture from something, such as food or flowers, to preserve it, typically by exposing them to air, heat, or a combination of both
+to remove moisture from something, such as food or flowers, to preserve it, typically by exposing them to air, heat, or both

 to trigger a process where microorganisms break down sugars in a substance, often creating alcohol or acids